ietf-wg-acme/acme/draft-ietf-acme-acme.md

 authorizations for this identifier.

 identifier (required, dictionary of string):
-: The identifier that the account is authorized to represent
+: The identifier that the account is authorized to represent:

   type (required, string):
   : The type of identifier.